ThemeBoy/SportsPress/readme.txt

 When you upgrade to one of the SportsPress Pro licenses, you can simply activate the Pro version without losing any of your data.
 Please note that we recommend that you do a complete backup whenever you make big changes to your website.

 == Changelog ==

+= 2.0.12 =
+* Tweak - Add API key to Google Maps in admin.

 = 2.0.11 =
 * Tweak - Embed code to reflect change in Google Maps API.